tanchongmin/agentjo/README.md

 3. Set up your LLM and provide any API keys if needed
 4. Import the required functions from ```agentjo``` and use them!

-## Differences in LLM for Agentic Framework
+## Recommendation for LLM for Agentic Framework
-- Default model is now gpt-4o-mini if you do not specify any LLM!
+- Default model is now gpt-4o-mini
-- Weaker models like ChatGPT (gpt-3.5-turbo) and Llama 3 8B are consistent only if you specify very clearly what you want the Agent to do and give examples of what you want
-- gpt-4o-mini, gpt-4o, Llama 3 70B and more advanced models can perform better zero-shot without much examples
-- AgentJo is compatible with ChatGPT and similar models, but for more robust use, consider using gpt-4o-mini and better models
+- Thinking models like gpt-o3-mini, gemini-2.0-flash-thinking-exp can be used as well, but many times just adding a "Thoughts" in the `output_format` will suffice and is quicker to process

 # 1. Agent Basics
 - Create an agent by entering your agent's name and description